MISSISSIPPI CODE TITLE 45.

 section.

-the circuit court of the sentencing jurisdiction, or for a person whose duty to
+sentencing jurisdiction, or for a person whose duty to register arose in

-resides, to be relieved of that duty under the following conditions:
+relieved of that duty under the following conditions:

 (a) The offender has maintained his registration in